plan-net/core4/docs/source/job.rst

 ---------------

-For passing arguments from one job to another, or to keep track of job-specific information that hast to be preserved inbetween multiple runs, CoreCookies have been implemented. cookies are identified with the qual_name of the job using them.
+For passing arguments from one job to another, or to keep track of job-specific information that hast to be preserved inbetween multiple runs, CoreCookies can be used. cookies are identified by the qual_name of the job using them.

 Think of it as enhanced browser-cookies, a store for multiple key-value pairs.